Xiao-Lii/Xiao-Lii/README.md

 <br>Aspiring software engineer who wants to bridge the gap of - I wish we had this, to - let's make it happen.
 <br>With endless optimism, I enjoy tackling problems with an infectious smile.
-<br>Driven by a passion to deliver clean, well-written, and tested code that goes above and beyond.
+<br>Driven by a passion to deliver clean, well-documented, and tested code that goes above and beyond.

 <img src="https://blog.postman.com/wp-content/uploads/2020/06/schema-postmanautBKG.png" width="400" alt="astronaut in front of screen">